+Not Applicable

 Volume 2 Namespace Additions

 Add the following terms to the IHE General Introduction Appendix G:

 <Please explicitly identify all new OIDs, UIDs, URNs, etc., defined specifically for this profile.
 These will be added to the IHE TF General Introduction namespace appendix when it becomes available.
 These items should be collected from the sections above, and listed here as additions when this document is published for Trial Implementation.
 This section will be deleted prior to inclusion into the Technical Framework as Final Text, but should be present for publication of Public Comment and Trial Implementation.>